TL;DR

 The real difference is not about syntax.
 It is about ceiling height.

 No-code platforms are closed systems.
 The people who built the platform also decided what you can and cannot do in it.
 That is fine when your requirements are narrow.
-But the moment you need a custom integration, a multi-step conditional workflow, or a governance policy the platform did not anticipate, you hit a wall.
+But the moment you need a custom integration or a workflow the platform did not anticipate, you hit a wall.

 Low-code platforms are open by design.
-They give you visual tools and pre-built components to move fast, but they also let you extend, override, or connect to anything when the standard configuration is not enough.
+They give you visual tools to move fast, but they also let you extend, override, or connect to anything when standard configuration is not enough.

-Another way to think about it: no-code is a finished product.
-Low-code is a toolkit.
-Both solve real problems, but for different kinds of problems.
+Another way to think about it: no-code is a finished product, and low-code is a toolkit.
+Both solve real problems, but different kinds of problems.

-Low-code and no-code platforms are often used interchangeably, but they serve different purposes within an organization.
-Understanding the differences helps teams choose the right approach based on complexity, scalability, and user expertise.
+Low-code and no-code are often used interchangeably, but they serve different purposes.
+Understanding the differences helps teams choose based on complexity, scale, and user expertise.

 |